mahmoudelsadey0045/mahmoudelsadey0045/README.md

 - 👨‍💻 I'm a Cyber Security Engineer
 - 👨‍💻 As a IT student, I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 my experience with PhP,HTML,CSS,SQL,JS,Python
+- 💬Knowledge of tools like Nmap, Metasploit, and Wireshark for network penetration testing

 ### Connect with Me :